CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

  1. Data Aggregation Standard - (c++ client and SmartRedis Orchestrator)
  2. Data Aggregation Standard Python - (python client and SmartRedis Orchestrator)
- 3. Data Aggregation Co-located File System - (python client and file system)
+ 3. Data Aggregation Standard File System - (python client and file system)

 You may follow along below for more information on a respective test.